oasis-tcs/ubl-2.3-artefacts/utilities/Crane-gc2obdndr-20200508-1640z/readme-Crane-checkgc4obdndr.txt

 When two models are supplied as arguments the stylesheet creates reports of the differences between the two, including an analysis of non-backward- compatible changes.
-The difference reports can be exported as DocBook tables.
+The difference reports can be exported as DocBook table entities to be included in a table element wrapper.

 Please see "CreatingExtensionsWithUBLNDR.html" for an illustration of using these stylesheets